sebp999/TwitterSamples/README.md

 # TwitterSamples
-A java project (work in progress) that connects to the Twitter's [Streaming API] (https://developer.twitter.com/en/docs/tutorials/consuming-streaming-data) and aggregates counts of statuses that contain a given search term.
+A java project (work in progress) that connects to the “GET statuses/sample” API in Twitter's [Streaming API] (https://developer.twitter.com/en/docs/tutorials/consuming-streaming-data) and aggregates counts of statuses that contain a given search term.
 Aggregate totals are logged hourly.

 ## Features